A framework to write your condition notes Amazon that made one of my students an extra $1,000 in two days

 All this bears out one fact: buyers are willing to pay more to reduce risk, but how much?

 How about $25 more?

-Again the average number is unanswerable, but I got this text message from a Zen Arbitrage member who was on a live webinar where I talked about this.
+Again the average number is unanswerable, but I got this text message from an Amazon seller I was coaching.
 He edited his condition descriptions applying my framework, and got some interesting results:

 - He was competing with a bunch of poorly-described books.

 - He was the 6th FBA offer down the page (NOT including Acceptable condition).

 - He edited his Amazon condition notes based on what I’m explaining in this article.